DCRT-LUMC/GTGT/docs/source/usage.rst

 Python functions
 ----------------
-To work with Bed files, GTGT comes with a Bed dataclass that will expand to BED12.
+To work with Bed files, GTGT comes with a Bed class that will expand to BED12.

 See :py:func:`GTGT.Bed`.